pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 Here's a quick rundown so you know what to expect:

 1. Download the React starter template
-2. Sign up and create your own Chatkit instance
+2. Create your own Chatkit instance
 3. Setup a basic Node sever
 4. Identifying the user
 5. Render the chat screen